Programme & Theme

 Continue reading the thematic scope here (page 4-5).

-Whilst World Water Week is organised by the Stockholm International Water Institute, the programme of seminars and side events are planned by the convening and co-convening organisations of the conference.
+Whilst World Water Week is organised by the Stockholm International Water Institute, the programme of the events are planned by the convening organisations of the conference.

 In order to build partnerships and bring a diversity of perspectives to the World Water Week, SIWI promotes cooperation and encourages organisations to co-convene at the conference.